Why avoid getting your Locks wet in the shower?

 - Risk of residue and buildup

-👉 That’s why understanding how to shower without wetting your locs is essential to preserve their health.
+👉 That’s why understanding how to shower without wetting your Locks is essential to preserve their health.

 1. Persistent odors

-Water that remains trapped inside the locs can cause a musty smell, especially if drying is incomplete.
+Water trapped inside the Locks can cause a musty smell, especially if drying is incomplete.

-Repeated moisture weighs down the locs, which can weaken the roots over the long term.
+Repeated moisture makes the Locks heavier, which can weaken the roots over time.

 A constantly damp scalp becomes more sensitive and can itch.